 As part of the process of preparing the consolidated financial statements, the Company is required to determine its provision for income taxes.
 This process involves estimating the annual effective tax rate and the nature and measurements of temporary and permanent differences resulting from differing treatment of items for tax and accounting purposes.
 These differences and the operating loss and tax credit carryforwards result in deferred tax assets and liabilities.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that all or a portion of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income of appropriate character in each taxing jurisdiction during the periods in which those temporary differences become deductible.
 Management considers the weight of available evidence, both positive and negative, including the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected future taxable income, and tax planning strategies in making this assessment.
 To the extent the Company believes that it does not meet the test that recovery is more likely than not, it establishes a valuation allowance.
 To the extent that the Company establishes a valuation allowance or changes this allowance in a period, it adjusts the tax provision or tax benefit in the consolidated statement of operations.
 We use our judgment in determining provisions or benefits for income taxes, and any valuation allowance recorded against previously established deferred tax assets.
-We have measured the value of our deferred tax assets for the year ended December 31, 2015 based on the cumulative weight of positive and negative evidence that exists as of the date of the financial statements.
-Should the cumulative weight of all available positive and negative evidence change in the forecast period, the expectation of realization of deferred tax assets existing as of December 31, 2015 and prospectively may change.
+We have measured the value of our deferred tax assets for the year ended December 31, 2016 based on the cumulative weight of positive and negative evidence that exists as of the date of the financial statements.
+Should the cumulative weight of all available positive and negative evidence change in the forecast period, the expectation of realization of deferred tax assets existing as of December 31, 2016 and prospectively may change.

-The 2015 results include income tax benefits of \$24.7 million for depreciation and amortization relating to our two arctic-class drilling rigs in Alaska.
-In addition, we increased our valuation allowance by \$40.6 million primarily related to U.S. foreign tax credits and certain foreign net operating losses.
+The 2016 results include an increase in our valuation allowance of \$117.7 million primarily related to U.S. and certain foreign net operating losses and other deferred tax assets.
 We established the valuation allowance based on the weight of available evidence, both positive and negative, including results of recent and current operations and our estimates of future taxable income or loss by jurisdiction in which we operate.
 In order to determine the amount of deferred tax assets or liabilities, as well as the valuation allowances, we must make estimates and assumptions regarding future taxable income, where rigs will be deployed and other business considerations.
 Changes in these estimates and assumptions, including changes in tax laws and other changes impacting our ability to recognize the underlying deferred tax assets, could require us to adjust the valuation allowances.

-The 2014 results include income tax benefits of \$2.2 million related to the settlement of our U.S. Federal Internal Revenue Service refund claim for periods 2008-2011 and \$25.0 million for depreciation and amortization relating to our two arctic-class drilling rigs in Alaska.
-In addition, we increased our valuation allowance by \$2.8 million primarily related to foreign net operating losses.
+The 2015 results include income tax benefits of \$24.7 million for depreciation and amortization relating to our two arctic-class drilling rigs in Alaska.
+In addition, we increased our valuation allowance by \$40.6 million primarily due to U.S. foreign tax credits and certain foreign net operating losses.